-- Overall, most nurses did not experience a change in their work situation resulting from the violent event (76.1%). - HHA nurses were the most likely to quit their job as a result of the violent event (20%), and hospital nurses were least likely (6.4%). - Commonly reported "other" changes in the work situation included being terminated, situations in which the perpetrator of violence left the facility, and situations in which the perpetrator was separated from the nurse but still on the premises, such as a patient reassignment.
+- Overall, most nurses did not experience a change in their work situation resulting from the violent event (76.1 percent). - HHA nurses were the most likely to quit their job as a result of the violent event (20 percent), and hospital nurses were least likely (6.4 percent). - Commonly reported "other" changes in the work situation included being terminated, situations in which the perpetrator of violence left the facility, and situations in which the perpetrator was separated from the nurse but still on the premises, such as a patient reassignment.

-40.5% of nurses reported the most recent violent event through their organizational-based occurrence or incident reporting system (Appendix B, Figure 1).
+40.5 percent of nurses reported the most recent violent event through their organizational-based occurrence or incident reporting system (Appendix B, Figure 1).

-- Hospital and FEC nurses were least likely to have reported (38.3% and 39% respectively). - HHA nurses were most likely to have reported (47.4%).
+- Hospital and FEC nurses were least likely to have reported (38.3 percent and 39 percent respectively). - HHA nurses were most likely to have reported (47.4 percent).